-Relevant provisions of the code Development Development Public passenger transport infrastructure P014 Development does not damage or interfere with public passenger transport infrastructure, public passenger services or pedestrian or cycle access to public passenger transport infrastructure and public passenger services.
+Table 6.2.3 Public passenger transport infrastructure Relevant provisions of the code Development Public passenger transport infrastructure PO14 Development does not damage or interfere with public passenger transport infrastructure, public passenger services or pedestrian or cycle access to public passenger transport infrastructure and public passenger services.
 AO14.1 Vehicular access and associated road access works are not located within 5 metres of public passenger transport infrastructure.
+AND initastructure and public passenger services.
 AND AO14.2 Development does not necessitate the relocation of existing public passenger transport infrastructure.
 AND AO14.3 Development does not obstruct pedestrian or cyclist access to public passenger transport infrastructure or public passenger services.
 AND AO14.4 The normal operation of public passenger transport infrastructure or public passenger services is not interrupted during construction of the development.
 PO15 Upgraded or new public passenger transport infrastructure is provided to accommodate the demand for public passenger transport generated by the development.
+No acceptable outcome is prescribed.
 Note: To demonstrate compliance with this performance outcome, it is recommended a public transport impact assessment be prepared in accordance with appendix 1 of the State Development Assessment Provisions Supporting Information - Public Passenger Transport Infrastructure, Department of Transport and Main Roads, 2017.
-New or upgraded public passenger transport infrastructure provided should be in accordance with the Public Transport No acceptable outcome is prescribed.
+New or upgraded public passenger transport infrastructure provided should be in accordance with the Public Transport Infrastructure Manual, Department of Transport and Main Roads, 2015.
 Refer to the SDAP Supporting Information: Public passenger transport infrastructure, Department of Transport and Main